Toooomey/primal-gym/README.md

 ## Surface

 ### Colors
-The Main colours used in the project were black and red:
+The Main colours used in the project were black, white and red:

-* Navbar + footer: .danger-red
-* link color: #ff6600
-* hover color: #ff9000

 ### Fonts

-* As a main font I used Sans-serif and for the alternate font for the Headers I used Montserrat.
+* As a main font I used Sans-serif and for the alternate font for the Headers I used Roboto.

 ### Images

-* I used images from [Unspalsh.com](www.unsplash.com) and there are credited in [credits](#credits) section.
+* I used images from [Unsplash.com](www.unsplash.com) These are in the [credits](#credits) section.

 [Back to Table of contents](#table-of-contents)